 Absence from School

 Regular attendance is necessary for academic success in high school and is the responsibility of both parents and students.
-If a student must miss school, a parent/guardian must notify the attendance office in writing no later than 3 days after the absence.
+If a student must miss school, a parent/guardian must submit one of the following signed forms to the attendance office no later than 3 days after the student returns from the absence.
+Failure to submit forms in a timely manner may result in students being designated as "truant".

 SFUSD Approved Reasons to Excuse an Absence